habibtalib/belich/README.md

 ## TODO

-- Redesign the front-end with all the lesson from: https://refactoringui.com/
 - Refactoring all the code, because I am just writting code...
 - Complete the fields types:
     + DependsOn fields